Modura

 Initial research shows

-To outline all the necessary functionality, I created a flow diagram displaying the main tasks the user would perform.
+To outline all the necessary functionality, I created a flow diagram displaying the main tasks the user would perform, giving the user freedom and control and emphasizing backward and forward functionality to save progress.

 Once the user flow was established, I created the low-fidelity wireframes for the main user flow, including the three screens below.